Forest and other vegetation fires

 The global estimate of land area affected by fire in 2000 was 350 million hectares, much of which was forest and woodland.
 Most of the area burned was in sub-Saharan Africa, followed at some distance by Australia (Fire management global assessment 2006).

-The role of fire in the world’s vegetation is ambivalent.
+The role of fire in the world’s vegetation is mixed.
 In some ecosystems natural fires are essential to maintain ecosystem dynamics, biodiversity and productivity.
 Fire is also an important and widely used tool to meet land management goals.
 However, every year, wildfires destroy millions of hectares of forest woodlands and other vegetation, causing the loss of many human and animal lives and an immense economic damage, both in terms of resources destroyed and the costs of suppression.
-There are also impacts on society and the environment – for example, damage to human health from smoke, loss of biological diversity, release of carbon dioxide (CO2) and other greenhouse gasses, damage to recreational values and much more.
+There are also impacts on society and the environment – for example, damage to human health from smoke, loss of biological diversity, release of greenhouse gases, damage to recreational values and infrastructure.

 Most fires are caused by people.
 The list of human-induced causes include land clearing and other agricultural activities, maintenance of grasslands for livestock management, extraction of non-wood forest products, industrial development, resettlement, hunting, negligence and arson.
 Only in very remote areas of Canada and Russian Federation lightning is a major cause of fires.